snazzyfox/discord-bot/README.md

 ## Configuration File

-Options in the `disqueue.cfg` configuration file control how the bot runs.
-If you change these settings, the bot must be restarted for them to take effect.
+Options in the configuration file control how the bot runs.
+The config file is by default `dingomata.cfg` in the working directory, but a different name can be specified using the `DINGOMATA_CONFIG` environment variable.

 See comments in the file for the meaning of each configuration option.

-If necessary, you can also set these configurations using environment variables with the format `DINGOMATA_{SECTION}_{KEY}`, for example `DINGOMATA_BOT_TOKEN`.
-Note that environment variables must be all uppercase.
+Global configs in the `[bot]` section can be set using environment variables with the format `DINGOMATA_{UPPERCASE_KEY}`, for example `DINGOMATA_TOKEN`.
+Values in environment variables take precedence over those in the file.
+Any bot-level config changes only take effect when the bot is completely restarted.

+Configurations at the server level (including those set in the `[DEFAULT]` section) can be reloaded by running the `reload_config` command on any server.